xchwarze/frieren/README.md

 ## Installation

 Frieren can be installed quickly using an automated script or compiled manually for more control over the installation process.
-Frieren is currently fully supported only on OpenWRT platforms.
+Frieren is currently fully supported only on OpenWRT platforms (official OpenWrt and not any of its forks).

 ### Quick Installation